 - Chief Nicholas Hempel, Racine (Wisconsin) Fire Department

 - Chief Paul Nelson, Port Neches (Texas) Fire Department

 - Chief Albert Schlick, Huntley (Illinois) Fire District

 - Chief Nathan Trauernicht, City of Davis & UC Davis (California) Fire Departments

 Chief David Daniels, Richmond (Virginia) Fire and Emergency Services Department

 As one of the founding members of the Safety, Health and Survival Section; its first chair and first international director; I continue to have an endless drive and unquenchable interest in continuing the forward momentum of this vital, lifesaving initiative.
-I believe that SHS is moving into a new stage of the evolving safety culture within the fire service that not only includes helping work safer, but helping entire jurisdictions and communities be safer places to live, work and play.
-I believe that these kinds of efforts can ultimately accomplish many of the SHS goals in terms of reducing line of duty deaths and injuries.
-A safe fire service can be the catalyst for a safe jurisdiction and a safe community with the leadership of the fire service no only fully aware but fully involved as well.
+I believe that SHS is moving into a new stage of the evolving safety culture within the fire service while helping entire communities be safer places to live, work and play.
+I believe that these kinds of efforts can ultimately accomplish many of the SHS goals regarding reducing line of duty deaths and injuries.
+A safe fire service can be the catalyst for a safe jurisdiction and safe community with the leadership of the fire service not only fully aware but fully involved as well.
 I believe my work in the National Safety Culture Change Initiative; the NIOSH National Occupational Research Agenda Public Safety Sector Council; and the IAFC’s Bullying, Harassment, and Workplace Violence Prevention Task Group are not yet at an end and I ask for your vote to continue moving the SHS section forward into new territory.
 I would like to see the Safety, Health and Survival Section continue its leadership in:

 - Facilitating cutting edge safety and health research